sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 - `SIDECART`: This is the default RTC type.
 To set the date and time it uses a small cartridge firmware at boot time that sets the date and time in the Atari ST computer.
 This firmware is executed at boot time as an executable cartridge and does not impact in the overall performance or memory usage of the system.

 - `DALLAS`: This RTC type emulates a DALLAS 1216 RTC integrated chip.
 To set the date and time the user must use a program that reads the values provided by the DALLAS 1216 emulator and sets the date and time in the Atari ST computer.
 There are several programs that can do this, but I strongly recommend the [tools created by Troed Sångberg](https://blog.troed.se/projects/dallas-rtc-sync-tos-y2k-fix/).

+### Toogle the Y2K patch

+This feature is crucial for ensuring the correct date and time display on the Atari ST if you don't use a program that patches the Y2K bug.
+This feature is only available for TOS versions 1.00 to 2.06, EmuTOS is not affected by the Y2K bug.

 {: .note}